-Hello, thi s is of NorthRiver Midstream.
-Is this the e (name) residence at (telephone number) ?
-NorthRiv er is responding to a (potential) emergency at (location) in your area. safety, it is extremely important that you, and those with you, stay indoors until the potential o longer exists, or you are advised to evacuate.
-To help ι is understand your immediate needs, we need to know: How ma ny people are at your location now?
-Adults Children anyone in your household that you cannot contact to inform them of the situation and advise them doors or stay out of the area? ☐ Yes ☐ No If Yes Whom?
-Location of the person(s) We will send someone to find them as soon as possible.
-Do you l nave children in school at this time? ☐ Yes ☐ No If Yes What school?
-Children's names We will contact the school to ensure the safety of your children.
+Hello, th this is of NorthRiver Midstream.

+Is this th e (name) residence at (telephone number) ?

+NorthRiv ver is responding to a (potential) emergency atin your area.

+safety, it is extremely important that you, and those with you, stay indoors until the potential no longer exists, or you are advised to evacuate.

+To help us understand your immediate needs, we need to know:

+How ma ny people are at your location now?

+Adults

+Children

+Is there anyone in your household that you cannot contact to inform them of the situation and advise them to get in doors or stay out of the area?

+☑ Yes ☑ No

+If Yes Whom?

+Location of the person(s)

+We will send someone to find them as soon as possible.

+Do you have children in school at this time?

+☐ Yes ☐ No

+If Yes What school?

+Children's names

+We will contact the school to ensure the safety of your children.
 Buses will be directed to leave the area immediately.
 If school is in session, your children will be redirected to the reception centre by their regular bus driver when the school day is over.

+Do you have the "Shelter-in-Place" instructions previously provided to you by NorthRiver?

+☑ Yes ☑ No

-Do you l nave the "Shelter-in-Place" instructions previously provided to you by NorthRiver? ☐ Yes ☐ No If Yes Please follow the Shelter-in-Place instructions located inside the resident pamphlet. lf No Verbally walk the resident through the Shelter-in-Place instructions on the next page.
-Do you u understand what I have told you?
-Is there an alternate number we can contact you at? - ove any urgent questions, please contact NorthRiver at (telephone number)
+If Yes Please follow the Shelter-in-Place instructions located inside the resident pamphlet.

+If No Verbally walk the resident through the Shelter-in-Place instructions on the next page.

+Do you understand what I have told you?

+Is there an alternate number we can contact you at?

+If you ha ave any urgent questions, please contact NorthRiver at(telephone number)

+Thank you for your cooperation.